-We have 4 volunteer Independent Parental Supporters (IPS) in Central Bedfordshire who can offer free, confidential and impartial support.
+We have 4 independent volunteers in Central Bedfordshire who can offer free, confidential and impartial support.

-An independent parental supporter can offer support and advice about special educational needs, and help with any paperwork or meetings you may have to attend.
+An independent volunteer can offer support and advice about special educational needs, and help with any paperwork or meetings you may have to attend.

-An IPS is an Independent Parental Supporter who volunteers for Central Bedfordshire Parent Partnership Service.
+An 'independent volunteer' is someone who volunteers for Central Bedfordshire Parent Partnership Service.

 These volunteers have a keen interest in Special Educational Needs and Disabilities and give their time to help parents have their voice heard in meetings about their child.